learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 The front-end services are handling the traffic fine.

-The API layer that is connected to the database and is doing the heavy processing.
+The backend that is connected to the database and is doing the heavy processing.

 You noticed that it is struggling to keep up with the number of transactions.

-No worries, you can scale the number of replicas to 8 for the API layer.
+No worries, you can scale the number of replicas to 8 for the backend.

 {% include_relative scaling-in-response.html %}

-You're receiving even more traffic, and the API layer can't cope with it.
+You're receiving even more traffic, and the backend can't cope with it.

 Some of the services started dropping connections.